-- Rules 33 (1), (2), and (3) of the 2012-2013 IAAF Rules read as follows: 55.
-"RULE 33 Proof of Doping - 1.
-The IAAF, Member or other proceduting authority shall have the burden of establishing that an antidoping rule violation has occurred.
-The standard of proof shall be whether the LAAF, Member or other procesuring authority has established an anti-doping rule violation to the comfortable satisfaction of the relevant hearing panel, bearing in mind the seriousness of the allegation which is made.
-The standard of proof in all cases is greater than a mere balance of probability but less than proof beyond a reasonable doubt. - Where these Anti-Doping Rules place the burden of proof upon the Athlete or other Person alleged to 2. have committed an anti-doping violation to rebut a presumption or establish specified facts or circumstances, the standard of proof shall be by a balance of probability, except as provided in Rules 40.4 (Specified Substances) and 40.6 (aggravating circumstances) where the Athlete must satisfy a higher burden of proof. - Methods of Establishing Facts and Presumptions - 3.
-Facts related to anti-doping rule violations may be established by any reliable means, including but not limited to admissions, evidence of third Persons, witness statements, expert reports, documentary evidence, conclusions drawn from longitudinal profiling such as the Athlete's Biological Passport and other analytical information". - 56.
-The Sole Arbitrator has noted that the IAAF in its attempt to establish an Anti-Doping Rule Violation on the Athlete under the IAAF Rule 32.2(b) relies on the conclusion drawn from longitudinal profiling as shown by the Athlete's ABP. - In particular, the IAAF focuses on the abnormal sequence in HGB, RET %, and OFF-score 57. values in the Athlete's ABP with a probability in excess of 99.9 %, which findings are supported by the joint expert opinion of 15 February 2016 provided by the Expert Panel. - 58.
-The following conclusion was thus reached by the Expert Panel: - "Based on these facts and information available to date, it is our unanimous opinion, that in the absence of an appropriate explanation, the likelihood of the abnormalities described above BPR 982Q29 profile being due to blood manipulation, namely the artificial increase of red cell mass using erythropoiesis stimulating substances or blood transfusion, is extremely high.
-On the contrary, the likelihood of environmental factors or a medical condition causing the described pattern is extremely low. - We therefore concluded that it is highly likely that a Prohibited Substance or Prohibited Method has been used and that it is unlikely that the passport is result of any other cause". - Again, on 13 April 2016, notwithstanding the Athlete's participation in explaining the 59. abnormalities in her ABP profile, the Expert Panel confirmed its previous joint expert opinion and determined unanimously that "based on the information in the passport, it is highly likely that the
+- 54. Rules 33 (1), (2), and (3) of the 2012-2013 IAAF Rules read as follows: - "RULE 33 Proof of Doping - The LAAF, Member or other prosecuting authority shall have the burden of establishing that an antidoping rule violation has occurred.
+The standard of proof shall be whether the LAAF, Member or other prosecuting authority has established an anti-doping rule violation to the comfortable satisfaction of the relevant hearing panel, bearing in mind the seriousness of the allegation which is made.
+The standard of proof in all cases is greater than a mere balance of probability but less than proof beyond a reasonable doubt. - 2.
+Where these Anti-Doping Rules place the burden of proof upon the Athlete or other Person alleged to have committed an anti-doping violation to rebut a presumption or establish specified facts or circumstances, the standard of proof shall be by a balance of probability, except as provided in Rules 40.4 (Specified Substances) and 40.6 (aggravating circumstances) where the Athlete must satisfy a higher burden of proof. - Methods of Establishing Facts and Presumptions - 3.
+Facts related to anti-doping rule violations may be established by any reliable means, including but not limited to admissions, evidence of third Persons, witness statements, expert reports, documentary evidence, conclusions drawn from longitudinal profiling such as the Athlete's Biological Passport and other analytical information". - 55.
+The Sole Arbitrator has noted that the IAAF in its attempt to establish an Anti-Doping Rule Violation on the Athlete under the IAAF Rule 32.2(b) relies on the conclusion drawn from longitudinal profiling as shown by the Athlete's ABP. - 56.
+In particular, the IAAF focuses on the abnormal sequence in HGB and OFF-score values in the Athlete's ABP with a probability in excess of 99.9 %, which findings are supported by the joint expert opinion of 18 February 2016 provided by the Expert Panel. - 57.
+The following conclusion was thus reached by the Expert Panel: - "Based on these facts and the information available to date, it is our unanimous opinion that, in the absence of an appropriate physiological explanation, the likelihood of the abnormalities described above being due to blood manipulation, namely the artificial increase of red cell mass using for example blood transfusions and/or erythropoietic agents, is high.
+On the contrary, the likelihood of environmental factors or a medical condition causing the described pattern is extremely low. - We therefore conclude that it is highly likely that a prohibited substance or prohibited method has been used that it is unlikely that the passport is the result of any other cause". - Again, on 24 March 2016, in response to the Athlete's explaining the abnormalities in his ABP 58. profile, the Expert Panel dismissed the Athlete's explanation and confirmed its previous joint expert opinion and determined unanimously that: - "Considering the information available at this stage, we therefore confirm our previous opinion that this profile is highly suspicious for blood manipulation.
+It is highly unlikely that it is the result of a normal physiological